gwisk/gradguide/README.md

 At the end of the day, it is a crapshoot.
 You will get in somewhere, absolutely.
 The question is just where.
 I hope with this guide in hand, you are more informed about the process and can craft the strongest application you can.
-At the top of this guide, you will find a link to a Google Drive folder that has a lot of resources as well as a Google Sheet that will help you track your app (I call it simply the "grad sheet" in this document).
+I recommend keeping organized through the whole process.
+Keep a spreadsheet of places you're applying to!

 I've also put my email at the beginning of the document.
 Do not hesitate to email me if you have any questions and need any help.
 I want to make